benjamincrozat/legacy-blog/README.md

 This is the source code of my blog, [benjamincrozat.com](https://benjamincrozat.com).
 This blog built with the TALL stack gets more than **20K visitors per month**.

-That being said, there's nothing fancy, and it's probably not what you should do for yours.
-But if you're curious, you can check it out.
+That being said, there's nothing fancy, and it's probably not what you should do for yours because the code is far from being as perfect as I want, and we all have different needs.
+But if you're curious, you can check it out anyway.

-## Disclaimer
+## Before you proceed

 If you are here to see how I'm doing with SEO, you will be disappointed.
 SEO is about writing content matching popular search requests.
 [I wrote about this](https://benjamincrozat.com/seo-case-study).

+## What you will learn

+This is a small project that I work on alone.
+That being said, you will be able to learn more about:
+- Simplicity.
+Most developers underestimate the benefits of simple code.
+- Testing.
+A crucial part of ensuring everything stays stable.
+- How to use various frontend technologies such as Alpine.js and Tailwind CSS.

 ## Requirements